+We’re ready to start learning how to evaluate features quickly and efficiently, in order to know which ones will probably be most important for a machine learning model.
+Once we get a taste for this, we’ll explore the inner workings of logistic regression so you can continue your journey to mastery of this fundamental technique.
+After reading this chapter, you should know how to make a correlation plot of many features and a response variable, and how to interpret logistic regression as a linear model.

 Introduction

-In the previous chapter, we concluded our examination of the response variable, and developed a few example machine learning models using scikit-learn.
+In the previous chapter, we developed a few example machine learning models using scikit-learn, to get familiar with how it works.
 However, the features we used, EDUCATION and LIMIT_BAL, were not chosen in a systematic way.

-In this chapter, we will start to develop techniques that can be used to assess features one by one.
-This will enable making a quick pass over all the features to see which ones could be expected to be useful for predictive modeling.
+In this chapter, we will start to develop techniques that can be used to assess features for their usefulness in modeling.
+This will enable you to make a quick pass over all candidate features, to have an idea which will be the most important.
 For the most promising features, we will see how to create visual summaries that serve as useful communication tools.